 Online learning in recurrent networks requires computing the gradient of a streaming loss with respect to model parameters at each timestep.
 Real-time recurrent learning \citep{williams1989rtrl} does this by maintaining a sensitivity tensor $P_t = \partial h_t / \partial \theta$, updated recursively as

 where $J_t = \partial h_t / \partial h_{t-1}$ is the state Jacobian.
 The $J_t P_{t-1}$ term propagates credit from past timesteps.
-Computing it costs $O(n^4)$ per step for a network with $n$ hidden units, which has limited RTRL to small networks and motivated thirty years of approximation methods.
+It costs $O(n^4)$ per step for $n$ hidden units, which limited RTRL to small networks and motivated thirty years of approximation methods.

 Eligibility traces \citep{murray2019rflo, bellec2020eprop} avoid this cost by replacing $J_t$ with a scalar or diagonal approximation: